 Phulchowki Hike is also known as the ‘Godawari’ or ‘Godavari’ hike, literally meaning ‘Hills of Flowers’.
-Phulchowki Hike is one of the best hiking trails around Kathmandu city which is also known as the hills of flowers due to varied vegetation.
+Phulchowki Hike is one of the best hiking trails around Kathmandu city which is also known as the hills of flowers due to its varied vegetation.

-It is just 14 km south-east from the main city of Kathmandu with an elevation of 2782 meters above sea level, making it one of the highest hiking hills around Kathmandu Valley.
+It is just 14 km southeast of the main city of Kathmandu with an elevation of 2782 meters above sea level, making it one of the highest hiking hills around the Kathmandu Valley.
 Filled with different vegetation, culture, and religion, the trail is far away from city dwellers but rich with nature and local lifestyle.

-Moreover, the trail is tranquil for solitude lovers; it is surrounded by dense forest and wildlife.
+Moreover, the trail is tranquil for solitude lovers; it is surrounded by dense forests and wildlife.
 The trail is filled with different flora and fauna from rhododendron to oak and pine and different species of birds and butterflies make the Phulchowki hill their abode.

 Phulchowki day hike can be a short and less time-consuming hike for many.
-If you want to refresh around Kathmandu with nature, this hike provide with mesmerizing views of nature along with the Annapurna and Gaurishanker ranges of the Himalayas.
+If you want to refresh around Kathmandu with nature, this hike provides mesmerizing views of nature along with the Annapurna and Gaurishanker ranges of the Himalayas.

-On the top of the hill, there is a temple of Phulchowki Mai (Mother goddesses) filled with the praying flags and trident hang around and the panoramic view will be breathtaking for every visitor heading towards Phulchowki Hill.
+On the top of the hill, there is a temple of Phulchowki Mai (Mother goddesses) filled with the praying flags and tridents hang around and the panoramic view will be breathtaking for every visitor heading towards Phulchowki Hill.

 On some auspicious days, there is a celebration throughout the hill, and during the winter we can enjoy the snowfall all around the hilltop with our near and dear ones.